MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/desktop-mobile/device-code-flow.md

+# Using Device Code Flow in MSAL.NET

+>[!NOTE]
-> Device code flow is not supported by Azure AD B2C
+>Device code flow is not supported by Azure AD B2C.

 ## Why would you use Device Code Flow?